kaiorosa1/100-days-of-code/log-r2.md

 ### Day 85: July 30, 2019

 **Today's Progress**: Worked on the URL Shortener project.
 I still don't know how to solve this and I will try watching some tutorials about it.
 Apparently is saving into the db but I can't find it so it's not saving or there's a problem with my model.
+I watched some SQL tutorials and took notes on it.

-**Thoughts**:
+**Thoughts**: It's been a good day, I still have to get used to my days being short. lol.
+I thought I would've solved the mongodb issue by today but I need to learn more about it before moving on.

 **Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/url-shortener-microservice-fcc/commit/d84d9e3fea158856f576e5c1f82f18882e1428d9)